tanyaschlusser/ipython_talk__OReilly_python_books/README.md

 How to install
 --------------

-You need iGraph, which relies on a C library that must be compiled.
-Images are available <a href="https://pypi.python.org/pypi/python-igraph">here</a>.

 Run this in a virtual environment to temporarily load the dependencies without having to make them